Additional Fiber Information

 Watch this video to learn more: Part 2 video

 • After mainline construction in an area is complete, crews begin working on construction to properties.
-During this step, crews get the fiber ready to feed lines directly to homes and businesses.
+During this step, crews prepare the fiber to be fed directly to homes and businesses.
+Please call the Strata Operations Center at (435) 622-5151 to begin the process.

 Learn more by watching the Part 3 video